-Texas State Railroad RV Park & Campground Overview:
+Review and Rating of Texas State Railroad RV Park & Campgroun in Rusk, Texas

 Texas State Railroad RV Park & Campground is located about 5 miles west of Rusk.
 This small park was formally Rusk-Palestine State Park and was acquired from the State by American Heritage Railways as a part of their effort to preserve the campground and Texas State Railroad.
 The Park is home to the Rusk depot where you can catch a turn of the century steam engine with vintage coaches that runs between Rusk and Palestine.
 Some of the railroad tracks run through the campground.

 The Texas State Railroad RV Park has 32 pull through sites with full hookup sites with water, electric (30 and 50 AMP), and sewer.
 A number of the sites are a little tight and big rigs may have a challenge getting set up and level.
 Each site has a fire pit, grill, lantern hanger, and picnic table.
 This loop of pull through sites has a playground, restroom with showers, and all the sites are heavily shaded.

 Another loop in the park has 16 water and electric sites that are suitable for tents or small pop-ups or trailers.
 Around the Dining Hall, there are 23 side-by-side sites with water and electricity in the parking lot for Dining Hall.
 This area is a designated group camping area.

 Some of the other amenities that you will find at Texas State Railroad RV Park include:

 The Park is home to a small lake stocked with catfish, crappie, and largemouth bass.
 Boating is allowed but motors are not allowed and there no boat ramp.
 By the lake is the depot/terminal for the Railroad and you can get tickets for the vintage train ride to Palestine and back.
 You can see some vintage coaches and visit the gift shop and movie theater with film about the railroad.